Process:

 A holistic process.

-Good woodworking to me is looking at the entire process of making and asking how can we maximize every skill and interaction in imagining an item and making it.
-From the initial inspiration and design, relationships encountered along the way, to the making, machines, and materials, in every step, all our senses must be engaged in a satisfying and enriching way.
+Good woodworking to me is looking at the entire process of making and asking how can we maximize every skill and interaction in the journey of imagining an item and building it.
+From the initial inspiration and design, with relationships encountered along the way, to the making, machines, and materials, all our senses must be engaged in a satisfying and enriching way.

 This means the design must be well thought out.
-The designs I conceptualise must be free from era and stylistic constraints and fast fashion.
+Conceptualizations must be free from era and stylistic constraints and fast fashion.
 When a piece enters your home, it should be there for keeps.

 Shop environmental consideration is given to waste utilisation and airspace quality.
 Sawdust is given to local gardeners.
 The tiniest of scraps are used for heat or a fire with friends.
 My shop floor is usually clean, the air low in dust, and the space is free from WIFI and Bluetooth radiation.
 I avoid spraying chemicals, opting for cleaning and finishing solutions that won’t get into our lungs and pores.